Peleda23/-100DaysOfCode/r1-log.md

 ### R1D6

 Didn't code for couple days because of birthday.
 Done some coding today but not much.
 Added html to page structure.

+### R1D7

+Worked on page project, started adding some styes.
+And did some freecodecamp exercisesß.